maas-alliance/maas.guide/glossary.md

 ### Ticket

-A digital or physical representation of a [Booking](#booking), allowing a person to gain access to a form of transportation.
+A digital or physical representation of a [booking](#booking), allowing a person to gain access to a form of transportation.

 ### **Trip** {#trip}